-Pipefinds with relief decoration
+Pipefinds with embossed decoration

 The Dutch clay pipe is pressed in a brass press mould.
 When an engraving has been made in the pipe mould, it becomes an embossed decoration during moulding.
 Larger pipe makers produced one or a few relief pipes in addition to their plain pipes.
 The subjects were taken from historical events: the stadtholders’ marriage or a peace agreement between several states.
 In other cases the decoration was more general: the coat of arms of the city of Gouda, Dutch provinces or the depiction of Mercury and Neptune.